Winter Lawn Care

 Although most lawn enthusiasts retreat towards the fireplace during the winter months there are in fact plenty of issues that need seeing to….

 Grass doesn’t suddenly grow a protective winter coat securing its viability from the severe drop in temperature.
 Within your expansive green mass there are hundreds of thousands of tiny, vulnerable plants, which need you.

 So what must we do to minimise damage and stress?

 Although October is regarded as the end of the mowing season there may be occasional warm spells where the lawn may continue to grow.
-If you decide to mow once more throughout the Winter ensure no more than a third of the grass height is reduced.
+But, if you decide to mow once more throughout the Winter ensure no more than a third of the grass height is reduced.
 Aim to keep grass height at a minimum of 35mm during this time of the year.

 If you decide to follow tradition and leave the lawn to grow over the Winter then consider having your mower serviced.
 Using a freshly sharpened mower blade at the start of the mowing season will significantly benefit your lawn.
 The sharper the blade, the cleaner the cut, the quicker the grass will recover.

 If you are packing up the mower and putting it away for the winter.
-It is advisable to remove any remaining petrol.
+Then it is advisable you remove any remaining petrol.
 Empty the fuel tank using a siphon or petrol suction pump and run the mower until it comes to a natural stop.
 This will clear the fuel from the carburettor and fuel pipes.
 Undergoing these measures will help to increase the longevity of your petrol mower.
 Do refer to the user manual for specific information on maintaining and storing your mower.

 If you have any worries or queries regarding your lawn this winter do not hesitate to contact us!